The Hammered Dulcimer: History and Development

 Regional Variations

-Middle Eastern Variants: The Santur
+The Persian Santur

 The Chinese Yangqin